openkruise/kruise/docs/README.md

 - [BroadcastJob](./concepts/broadcastJob/README.md): A job that runs pods to completion across all the nodes in the cluster.
 - [SidecarSet](./concepts/sidecarSet/README.md): A controller that injects sidecar containers into the Pod spec based on selectors and also be able to upgrade the sidecar containers.
 - [UnitedDeployment](./concepts/uniteddeployment/README.md): This controller manages application pods spread in multiple fault domains by using multiple workloads.
+- [CloneSet](./concepts/cloneset/README.md): CloneSet is a workload that mainly focuses on managing stateless applications.
+It provides full features for more efficient, deterministic and controlled deployment, such as inplace update, specified pod deletion, configurable priority/scatter update, preUpdate/postUpdate hooks.

 ## Benefits